 National Career Education Strategy

-As part of its Quality Schools, Quality Outcomes, the Australian Government is investing $3 million for a new National Career Education Strategy, to support students be prepared for life beyond school, including for the jobs of today and into the future.
+The Australian Government committed to develop a National Career Education Strategy, under Quality Schools, to prepare students for life beyond school and for the jobs of the future.

-- developing skills and capabilities for the future through a planned program of learning experiences
+- building students' skills and capabilities for the future

 - strengthening school and employer collaboration